openstack/neutron/doc/source/contributor/internals/quality_of_service.rst

 From database point of view, following objects are defined in schema:

 * QosPolicy: directly maps to the conceptual policy resource.
-* QosNetworkPolicyBinding, QosPortPolicyBinding: defines attachment between a Neutron resource and a QoS policy.
+* QosNetworkPolicyBinding, QosPortPolicyBinding, QosFIPPolicyBinding: define attachment between a Neutron resource and a QoS policy.
 * QosPolicyDefault: defines a default QoS policy per project.
 * QosBandwidthLimitRule: defines the rule to limit the maximum egress bandwidth.